Wprofessor/SSCFNet/README.md

 # SSCFNet
-A Multi-layer Semantic Feature  Enhanced Fusion Network
+A Spatial-spectral Cross Fusion Network for Remote Sensing Change Detection

 The full code will be open sourced soon...